ondeer/Library-Automation/README.md

 # Library-Automation
- Library-Automation with C# and Access DB
+ Library-Automation with C# and Access DB (layered architecture)